johnsosoka/jscom-blog/website/_posts/blog/2025-11-29-masking-pii-from-llms-langchain-middleware.md

 _Again, the complete middleware code along with the PII Registry are available on [GitHub](https://github.com/johnsosoka/code-examples/tree/main/python/langchain-inference-masking) I'm using truncated examples for brevity in this post_

-From the above snippets, you should now see how we can attach custom code via `AgentMiddleware` to modify requests right at inference time.
-The middleware pattern is timeless!
+From the above snippets, you should now see how we can attach custom code via `AgentMiddleware` to modify requests right before inference time.
+The middleware pattern is tremendously useful.

 ### Testing & Observability